MTTGIT19/ctf/README.md

-# ctf
+# ctf 🚩
-Collection of various challenges, certificates and self-made guides from assorted CTF competitions.
+Collection of various challenges, certificates and guides from assorted CTF competitions.
+Any featured guides are my own work.